processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 * `stacktrace.js` contains the code to parse the error stack, borrowed from https://github.com/stacktracejs/stacktrace.js.
 This is called by `fesErrorMonitor()` and `handleMisspelling()`

 #### Preparing p5.js Objects for Parameter Validation
-* Any p5.js objects that will be used for parameter validation will need to assign value for `name` parameter (name of the object) within the class declaration. e.g.:
+* Any p5.js objects that will be used for parameter validation will need to assign a value for `name` parameter (name of the object) within the class declaration. e.g.:
 ```javascript
 p5.newObject = function(parameter) {
    this.parameter = 'some parameter';